A Travel Guide for the Philippines

 than Catholic and has evolved for itself a sophistication and quality

-of life which is different than much of rural Philippines.
+of life which is different from much of rural Philippines.

 Banaue is a great stopover destination on your way to Batad or Sagada,